ets-labs/python-dependency-injector/docs/introduction/structure.rst

     :width: 100%
     :align: center

-There are 3 main entities: providers, containers.
+There are 2 main entities: providers & containers.

 Providers
 ~~~~~~~~~